MicroPython IO_Expander_Read

 # Initialization of the I2C interface

-# Since the zfill function is not included in micro:bit Micropython, it must be inserted as a function
+# Since the function zfill is not included in micro:bit Micropython,

 def zfill(s, width):